OneFolderApp/OneFolder/prompt.md

 If Xavier adds a tag to `photo.png` it will modify the `xavier.db`, then both files (`photo.png` and `xavier.db`) will be synced via Google Drive.
 Antoine will check on a regular interval if there is no update on `xavier.db`, if there is, it syncs them.

-Like I said, I started yesterday, and we have made some progress on the fork.
-We completely replaced Dexie.js with Yjs, there are still some bugs here and there but overall it was rather smooth.
-And we are primerely doing a POC so not a big deal.
+Like I said, we started a couple of days ago, and we have made some good progress, so here is a summary of each day:

-Here is a quick summary of all of the things we did yesterday:

---- summary start ---
+--- day #1 start ---

 # OneFolder: Migration from Dexie.js to Yjs and Backup/Restore Enhancements

 This document summarizes the technical decisions, implementation details, and lessons learned during the migration of OneFolder’s database layer from Dexie.js to Yjs with the y-indexeddb provider.
 It also covers the design and implementation of the backup and restore functionality based on Yjs’s update API.

----

 ## Overview